bottlerocket-os/bottlerocket/INSTALL.md

 You can set up a new cluster like this:

 ```
-eksctl create cluster --region us-west-2 --name thar
+eksctl create cluster --region us-west-2 --name bottlerocket
 ```

 Now that the cluster is created, we can have `eksctl` create the configuration for `kubectl`:
 ```
-eksctl utils write-kubeconfig --region us-west-2 --name thar
+eksctl utils write-kubeconfig --region us-west-2 --name bottlerocket
 ```

-Now we can make a configuration change to use a CNI plugin that's compatible with Thar.
+Now we can make a configuration change to use a CNI plugin that's compatible with Bottlerocket.
 ```
 kubectl patch daemonset aws-node \
 -n kube-system \